Nimdy/chatgpt-menu-installer/README.md

 6. Takes your cert details and configures them to Nginx
 7. Downloads Mckay Wrigley's Chatbot UI
 8. Takes your VAR inputs for API keys and Prompts - Defaults if no input is provided
-9. Build Docker Image based on input
+9. Builds ChatbotUI Docker Image based on input
 10. Starts Docker Image and is ready for interactions
+11. Install Nimdy's Login Form
+12. Builds Docker Image for JSON Web Token and Node configuration ports
+13. Rebuilds ChatbotUI Docker Image with Login Form and JWT
+14. Rebuilds NGINX Server Configurations and adds JWT API call location blocks
+15. Starts all services and is ready for interactions